HPC-FAIR/optimal_unified_memory/readme.md

 * ./rodinia_3.1/cuda/cfd/ip-128-115-246-7-kernel-level-measurement/variants
 There should be 7*7*7*3 = 1029 log files :up to 3 objects, each 7 variants, 3 input data sizes for cfd

-## PostProcessing to find the best performing ones
+## step 3.2: PostProcessing to find the best performing ones
 Post-process script:
 *./scripts/extractData.py